-NSU supports the freedom to debate and discuss competing ideas, however conduct that is illegal, disruptive to the normal operations of the university, or that deprive, or attempt to deprive, another of their rights is not permitted.
-Individuals engaging in disruptive or illegal activity may be subject to disciplinary or legal action.
+NSU supports the freedom to debate and discuss competing ideas, however conduct that is illegal, materially and substantially disruptive to the normal operations of the university, or that deprive, or attempt to deprive, another of their rights is not permitted.
+Individuals engaging in materially and substantially disruptive or illegal activity may be subject to disciplinary or legal action.

-1 NSU Policies on Expressive Activities does not supersede or replace Faculty Handbook policies on Academic Freedom and freedom of expression in classrooms and other teaching venues.
+&lt;sup>1 NSU Policies on Expressive Activities does not supersede or replace Faculty Handbook policies on Academic Freedom and freedom of expression in classrooms and other teaching venues.